 Review of Literature

 Several studies have been carried out to understand why government projects are abandoned in Nigeria.
-Jonathan Oniore’s Budget Implementation and Economic Development in Delta State from 1991 to 2010 is one of the studies.
+Jonathan Oniore’s Budget Implementation and Economic Development in Delta State from 1991 to 2010 is one such studies.

 The researcher discovered lack of accountability, nonconsideration of reasonable suggestions from interest groups while preparing budget, inadequate monitoring instruments, political instability, non-usage of accurate data, and inconsistent economic planning.